ticarpi/dockerauto/README.md

 On an apt-based system these can be installed be simply running:
 `sudo apt install python3.10 git docker.io -y`

+Also set your user to be able to run `docker` without sudo:
+`sudo usermod -aG docker $USER`

 ### Windows installation
 For Windows you will need the WSL components to be set up and a working WSL distrobution installed.